Oh-Hello-Alex/-Template-Unity2020StreamingARwithVuforia-Android/README.md

 ## Setup

-For complete instructions on how to set up this app and prepare you materials, **please see the accompanying PDF Walkthrough.** <br />
+For complete instructions on how to set up this app and prepare you materials, **please see the accompanying PDF Walkthrough:How to Build and Update an HLS Streaming AR App in Unity with Vuforia.pdf** <br />
 It includes:
 *    Preparing your media for streaming / how-where to convert videos to .m3u8 files for HLS
 *    Vuforia